jpieles/linux-presentation/text.md

 Today i gonna tell you a little about GNU/Linux or just Linux and why it's the best.
 **page break**
-For the content i will begin with history, which will be the greatest topic followed by the technical side of the linux operating system.
+For the content i will begin with history, which will be the biggest topic of this presentation. followed by the technical side of the linux operating system.
 Than i will go over to how Linux is developed and explain the resulting distributions.
-As a conclusion I will specify same pro's and cons and finally I want to show you a little bit of the operating system.
+As a conclusion I will specify some pro's and cons and finally I want to show you a little bit of the operating system.
 **page break**